Estimated reading time: 5 minutes

-There are many types of lipids and most of them play an important role for bodily functions.
+There are many types of lipids, and most of them play a major role in bodily functions.
 Nonetheless, some lipid measurements may reflect an increased risk of heart disease.

 Still, it is important to understand that a correlation between different subtypes of fats or lipoproteins and the risk for heart disease does not have to imply a causal relationship.
 In other words, correlation does not prove causation.

 Although disputed by many, it has been proposed that cholesterol may play a causative role in CVD.
-Lowering blood levels of LDL-C is generally recommended to reduce risk.
+Lowering blood levels of LDL-C is usually recommended.